Bookmap’s Stop-Iceberg Tracker with MBO Data

 Intro to Bookmap’s Stop-Iceberg Tracker

 Included in Bookmap’s MBO Bundle is the Stop-Iceberg Tracker.
 In this article, we will cover only Bookmap’s Stop-Iceberg Tracker (S-I Tracker).
-The S-I Tracker precisely displays the transactions of Stop Orders and Iceberg Orders with 100% accuracy.
+The S-I Tracker precisely displays the transactions of Stop Orders and Native CME Iceberg Orders with 100% accuracy.
 Let’s take a look below at the indicator output (Fig1) and User Interface for Settings (Fig 2).

 Fig 1 – Bookmap’s Stop-Iceberg Tracker outputted in the Subchart and Widget panel.
 The Iceberg Tracker is blue and the Stop Tracker is red.
 Note that Stop Orders and Iceberg can be displayed together or separately in the Subchart and Widget panels.
 Here they are displayed together.